2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 1.5% aren’t if they’re ready yet this year.

-That means 98.5% of house sitters are planning to do at least one sit this year.
+That means 98.5% of house sitters plan to do at least one sit this year.

 38% of House Sitters Struggle to Find New House Sits